Bit-Flare/Worldforge/System Doc.md

 **[Optional] Untrained Skills:** Characters who don’t have a skill points in a skill roll at a -1, rather than +0 representing their lack of training.
 This makes rolling skills outside of a characters depth much more punishing, which can be appropriate for some settings.

 #### Stunts
 Stunts are special abilities that a character has, helping them to do awesome things.
 Each stunt breaks the core rules in some way, giving a character a bonus they wouldn't have gotten in a special circumstances, allowing them to swap one skill for another in specific cases, or even creating a whole new action the character can take.

-Can be used to do a variety of things
+In general, a stunt is worth a +2 to a skill in a specific situation and costs one refresh.
+If a player wants a stunt more powerful then this, they can either increase the refresh cost or impose a limit.

+Common Stunt Abilities:
+- Rules exception
-Generally a rules exception or a +2 in a specific situation Auto succeed in specific situations
+- +2 in a specific situation
+- Auto succeed in specific situations
-Declare a story detail for free
+- Declare a story detail for free
-Can be used to swap stress track skills?
-Can be used to specialize skills

-Limits examples:
+- Swap skills for specific situation
+- Specialize skills

+Common Limits:
-Once per session
+- Once per session
-Cost a fate point
+- Cost a fate point

-**[Optional] Flaws:**
+**[Optional] Flaws:** Flaws are stunts that impose penalties on a character in exchange for extra refresh.
+This could include things like worse stress recovery, lowered skills in some situations, and, if the table agrees, and additional trouble aspect that can be compelled without the player receiving a fate point.

 #### Stress & Consequences
 Stress boxes and consequences are typically gained through skills, though feasible could be increased through stunts.
-Additional boxes or consequences aren’t directly bought with refresh.
+Additional boxes or consequences aren't directly bought with refresh.

 **[Optional] Conditions:** Conditions are like specialized stress tracks and/or consequences slots that can only be activated in specific situations.
 This could be used to represent a barbarians rage or debts to a fae.
 Cost typically ranges from 1-3 refresh, depending on the potency of the condition, as agreed on by the players.

 #### Gear
 Characters can purchase loot to be a part of their character sheet.
 Loot costs the total effective refresh used to build it, minus any adjustments.
-Adding gear can be particularly useful for characterization, such as when playing a gadgeteer, or a character that would possess an item of significance that goes beyond their aspects.
+Adding gear can be particularly useful for characterization and flavor, such as when playing a gadgeteer, or a character that would possess an item of significance that goes beyond their aspects.

 #### [Optional] Allies, Companions, and Patrons
 Allies, companions, and patrons are three different but similar things, each having coming to the aid of a character or the party at a specific cost.